 Once Berdella’s case became public knowledge, popular rumor would have it that he cooked and served some of his victims as food at his shop, though there is no actual evidence to suggest that was the case.

-After his arrest, Berdella cited the 1965 film adaptation of John Fowles’ novel —in which a man kidnaps a young woman and holds her captive in his basement—as an inspiration to his murders.
+After his arrest, Berdella cited the 1965 film adaptation of John Fowles’ novel The Collector—in which a man kidnaps a young woman and holds her captive in his basement—as an inspiration to his murders.
 Berdella described his crimes as “my darkest fantasies becoming my reality.”

 Berdella’s own crimes inspired their share of movies, books, and even songs.
 A local radio personality wrote a parody song called “They Call Me Bob Berdella” to the tune of Donovan’s 1966 hit “Mellow Yellow.”
 The parody played on local radio stations, which also gave out prizes to listeners who attended events wearing dog collars.

 In one of the only interviews he ever gave before his death, Berdella expressed his displeasure over the songs and the media coverage of his murders, claiming that the media “dehumanized” him just as he had dehumanized his victims.
 Berdella referred to himself as “the neighbor next door, who reached a point in his life where he could do monstrous acts; that’s not the same thing as being a monster.”